 The Illinois Insurance Association (IIA) is an insurance trade association which effectively and professionally represents its member companies before the Illinois legislature, executive branch, and media.
 In addition, the IIA seeks to promote a greater consumer understanding of insurance products.
 The IIA is the property/casualty insurance industry's leader in advocating public policy positions before the media, interest groups, and political forces in the state of Illinois.

-Preserving and enhancing a positive legislative and regulatory insurance climate in which member companies may conduct business, responsibly save the needs of Illinois consumers, and grow and prosper in a highly competitive insurance market entering the 21st century.
+Preserving and enhancing a positive legislative and regulatory insurance climate in which member companies may conduct business, responsibly serve the needs of Illinois consumers, and grow and prosper in a highly competitive insurance market entering the 21st century.